keelback-code/wizard-name-generator/README.md

 ### Features across all pages
 Clear header, making the purpose clear to users of the site.

-Footer with links to social media, which will open in a new tab with aria labels announcing this
+Footer with links to social media, which will open in a new tab with aria labels announcing this.
+In keeping with the retro design of the site, the links will be for MySpace, Deviantart and LiveJournal (all still active).

 ### Landing page